neha013/yolo_rcnn_fusion/README.md

 publicly available datasets: ETH, INRIA, and Central Pedestrian crossing sequence, which exhibits superior pedestrian detection performance over the existing state-of-the-art.

+This is python implementation of the paper: https://ieeexplore.ieee.org/document/9753544